-The good news is that many surgical and non-invasive procedures are available today to address age-related facial changes caused by smoking.
+The good news is that many surgical and non-invasive procedures are available today to address the age-related facial changes caused by smoking.

-But people do quit all the time, and as hard as it may seem to believe whilst in the throes of addiction, the vast majority of ex-smokers report that they never even think about smoking after having been nicotine-free for a few months.
+People do quit all the time, and as hard as it may seem to believe whilst in the throes of addiction, the vast majority of ex-smokers report that they never even think about smoking after having been nicotine-free for a few months.

 Maybe one reason why people tend to leave quitting for another day is because the really scary health negatives that come from the habit all seem to happen later in life: you know, the cancer, emphysema, the strokes, the heart attacks — you don’t really think about that stuff when you still feel perfectly healthy, outside of being short of breath every now and again.